Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

 The technical arguments developed for treating the geometric characterisations of radiationless sources pave the way for further studying the scattering from an inhomogeneous index of refraction due to an incident wave field.
-We are also interested in the case when there is no scattering, that is, invisibility occurs.
-Here, the question of interest for such invisibility phenomena is that for a given scatterer of inhomogeneous index of refraction, what conditions should an incident wave fulfil so that it propagates uninterrupted after impinging on the scatterer.
+We are interested in the case when there is no scattering, that is, invisibility occurs while probing with a given wave.
+Here, the question of interest is what conditions should an incident wave fulfil so that it propagates uninterrupted after impinging on a scatterer.
 That is, we would like to characterise all the non-radiating incident waves for a given scatterer.
 This perspective naturally leads to the so-called interior transmission eigenvalue problem.
 In fact, for a given inhomogeneous scatterer, a non-radiating wave must be an interior transmission eigenfunction associated to the scatterer.
-Hence, in order to characterize the non-radiating waves, one should first characterize the interior transmission eigenfunctions associated with the given inhomogeneous index of refraction.
+Hence, in order to characterize the non-radiating waves, one usually first characterizes the interior transmission eigenfunctions associated with the given inhomogeneous index of refraction.